hashicorp/terraform-website/content/source/docs/extend/how-terraform-works.html.md

 page_title: "Plugin Development - How Terraform Works With Plugins"
 sidebar_current: "docs-extend-how-terraform-works"
 description: |-
-  Learn the responsibilities of Terraform core and how Terraform interacts with plugins that expose the implementation of a specific service.
+  Learn how Terraform interacts with plugins that expose the implementation of a specific service.
 ---